 This year, 2021, brought the announcement of our beloved Pastor John Kulczycki’s retirement in June and the celebration of his 33 years of service to St. Matthew Lutheran Church and to our Lord and Savior, Jesus Christ.
 While still struggling to adapt to our world with COVID, we welcomed our interim Pastor Ray Scheck for the duration of our call process to seek a full time sole pastor.
 We look forward with a new sense of excitement for the work and ministries to come.
-Fifty years of ministry within and outside the small community that surrounds us is only the beginning of greater things to come.
-But most importantly, whatever we do or whatever we accomplish it only matters if it is done in the name of the Lord.
+We celebrate Sixty years of ministry within and outside the small community that surrounds us.
+This is only the beginning of greater things to come.
+But most importantly, whatever we do or whatever we accomplish, only matters if it is done in the name of the Lord.
 We are in existence not to celebrate what we have done but instead celebrate what God has done for and through us.
 It is God who is our focus, not ourselves.
-It is what God has done and will do through his son Jesus that is what makes a difference in our lives and the world.
+It is what God has done and will do through his son Jesus that makes a difference in our lives and the world.
 Nothing else matters outside of our Lord.